RiasadMahbub/PVPM_GPP_Arkansas/Scripts/VPMpaperReadmeCode.md

 6. VPMMeanRasterImageAnalysis2008_2020.R
-    Exports the filtered raster images at the end
+    Exports the filtered raster images at the end Regionbased analysis

 7. VPMYieldGPP_CountyMaps_Yearwise.R
+    Read the raster files
+    Yield gm conversion by multiplying ti by 0.112085

+    Plot the relationship between raster and yield

+    Do the automate process for the other directories of rasters

 8. VPM_InterannualGraph.R
 9. Distributioncheck50percentricepixelversusfullricepixel
-    Checks the distribution of GPP in filtered raster of complete GPP and fractioned GPP
+    Checks the distribution of GPP in filtered raster of complete GPP and fractioned GPP Load the library
+    read the raster files and stack them read the shapefile Convert the raster files to rast objects convert the raster files to dataframes and multiply it by 8

+    Read the raster files with 50% roi

+    cumulative_raster_df_coverage= 50% coverage
+    cumulative_raster_df_vpm = all pixels

+    Add source and rename columns and combine them

+    From the 2012 image find the coverage percentage of the pixels on the